FabianHeinemann/simulated_2d_diffusion/README.md

 Each block is one simulation and will output one result file.
 All blocks are computed until the end.

 ### Parameter description:
-- voronoimesh: A text file with coordinates of the mesh.
+_voronoimesh:_ A text file with coordinates of the mesh.
 See example in repository.
 I used a custom program performing Voronoi tesselation (https://en.wikipedia.org/wiki/Voronoi_diagram), which I can distrubute on request.
-- resultfile: Name of output file to write to.
+_resultfile:_ Name of output file to write to.
 Output will be a simple textfile containing the 9 simulated FCS autocorrelation curves and their average.
-- p_jump: Probability to cross a mesh fibre.
+_p_jump:_ Probability to cross a mesh fibre.
-- Tmax time in simulated seconds (I recommend 100-300s, with larger values for dense meshes and / or high pjump).
+_Tmax:_ time in simulated seconds (I recommend 100-300s, with larger values for dense meshes and / or high pjump).

+## Example result when plotted

-Example for a simulated FCS curve (without mesh; with mesh the curve will move to right and a second component may appear, see paper https://www.cell.com/biophysj/fulltext/S0006-3495(13)00260-9).
+A simulated FCS curve (without mesh; with mesh the curve will move to right and a second component may appear, see paper https://www.cell.com/biophysj/fulltext/S0006-3495(13)00260-9).

 ![FCS curve](https://github.com/FabianHeinemann/simulated_2d_diffusion/blob/master/images/fcs_free.png)

+## Note:

+CSimulatedDiffusion.cpp contains further physical and simulation parameters, which can be modified, e.g.:
+- Diffusion coefficient: D (default: 10 µm²/s)
+- Confocal spot size: r0 (default: 250 nm)
+- Particle number: nParticles (default: 1000)